robertklep/my-esphome-components/delta_solivia/README.md

 # Delta Solivia RS485 component for ESPHome

 This component for ESPHome can be used to directly read measurement/statistics data from the RS485 port of _some_ Delta Solivia inverters.
-It does not require having a Solivia Gateway device, but will function just fine if you have one.
+It does not require having a Solivia Gateway device, but will work if you have one.

 ## SYNOPSIS